castlabs/python_programming_task/README.md

 (You may need sudo privileges to run it)

-Keep in mind that the castlabs-variables.env will not be commited on a real project, but here is for demo purposes.
+Keep in mind that the contents of the secrets folder will not be commited on a real project, but here is for demo purposes.